 Talent putting plate on stand and solution clearing.

 Talent transferring supernatant to a new well.

+Add dialogue if necessary: Transfer the plate from the magnetic stand to a plate stand on the benchtop.

 Vortex RNA cleanup beads until they are well dispersed [1] and add 99 microliters of beads to the sample.
 Pipette up and down to mix [2] and incubate the plate at room temperature for 10 minutes [3].